Robin Greenfield: Personal life

 Greenfield focuses on sustainable living.
 He travels barefoot, and mostly by bicycle.
 He doesn't have credit cards or a retirement account and doesn't own a car.
 What allowed him to live in this manner is giving up the desire to be wealthy.

 He aims to live a life that is beneficial to the Earth, to the community and self and aims to "lead by example and live it out loud".

-Greenfield doesn't have a cellphone since January 2015 and doesn't own a car since 2011.
+Greenfield hasn't had a cellphone since January 2015 and hasn't owned a car since 2011.
 In 2020 he had 44 possessions.

 Greenfield stated that Mark Boyle's books changed his life.

 He got a vasectomy at 25 because among other reasons he doesn't support the pharmaceutical industry and doesn't want women subjected to the hormones of birth control.
 He is founder of Community Fruit Trees, Free Seed Project, and Gardens for the People.
 He has vowed to earn less than the federal poverty threshold each year, donates 100% of his media income to grassroots non-profits, and his financial net worth is kept to a bare minimum.